AlessiaRinaldi/2D-plotter-manipulator/README.md

 ### Telegram Bot

 Our interface of choice for users looking to convert their chosen image into a drawing is a `Telegram bot`.
-Upon receiving the user's selected image, our it initiates a structured sequence of Computer Vision algorithms.
+Upon receiving the user's selected image, it initiates a structured sequence of Computer Vision algorithms.
 It systematically begins with a grayscale conversion, followed by Canny edge detection for precise boundary identification.
 Subsequently, a Gaussian blur is applied for image smoothing, and a Sobel operator to enhance edge definition.

 These algorithms work alongside contouring techniques shaping distinct forms and structures within the image.
 Line sorting is then employed to organize the details.
 The outcome is a meticulously processed, vectorized image prepared for submission to the microcontroller.
 Throughout this process, the Telegram bot provides real-time updates on the processing status, and furthermore submits the vectorized image to the user for confirmation.